shopware/docs/products/extensions/b2b-suite/guides/core/authentication.md

 ### Implement your own identity

-The B2B-Suites `Shopware\B2B\StoreFrontAuthentication\Framework\Identity` is an interface which means that every user has to re-implement it.
+The B2B Suites `Shopware\B2B\StoreFrontAuthentication\Framework\Identity` is an interface which means that every user has to re-implement it.

-The interface acts as a factory for different contexts that are used throughout the B2B-Suite.
+The interface acts as a factory for different contexts that are used throughout the B2B Suite.
 It contains:

-* B2B-Suite ids and data (e.g., auth id, context owner)
+* B2B Suite ids and data (e.g., auth id, context owner)
 * Shopware glue (e.g., customer group id, password hash)

-Therefore, it can be seen as a man in the middle between Shopware and the B2B-Suite.
+Therefore, it can be seen as a man in the middle between Shopware and the B2B Suite.

 Example implementations are either: `Shopware\B2B\Debtor\Framework\DebtorIdentity` or `Shopware\B2B\Contact\Framework\ContactIdentity`.

 ### Implement your own CredentialsBuilder

-In the *CredentialsBuilder*, you create the *CredentialsEntity*, which is used for logging in the B2B-Suite.
+In the *CredentialsBuilder*, you create the *CredentialsEntity*, which is used for logging in the B2B Suite.

 ```php
     public function createCredentials(array $parameters): AbstractCredentialsEntity